freerange/site/soups/weeknotes/week-436.snip.markdown

 ## Harmonia and Webhooks

 James investigated a number of exceptions reported from our [Webhooks app][webhooks].
 The app was experiencing timeouts when communicating with [Harmonia][harmonia].
-Having spoken to [James A][james-adam] it sounds as though this is caused by the large ical feed we use to trigger some of our tasks.
+Having spoken to [James A][james-adam] it sounds as though this is caused by the large iCal feed we use to trigger some of our tasks.
 We've attempted to alleviate this problem by using a Harmonia-specific calendar instead of our main GFR one and by [reducing the number of times we sign in to Harmonia][webhooks-pr-26].

 ## Errbit